 As the hospital is still modernizing there are many challenges faced and there are realities not often seen in developed countries.
 Therefore this project not only provides you with responsibility, it also allows you to broaden your perspective by working at a hospital in a developing country where you will be faced with the stark realities of the disparities between medical practice in the developed and developing world.
 This means that, sadly, you will also see medical conditions that have remained untreated and have developed to an advanced pathological stage uncommon in developed countries.

-Furthermore, you can gain experience in a range of different departments within the hospital, such as: Emergency, Pediatry, Maternity (only female volunteers), Diabetes, Integral Attention & Prevention for HIV, Tuberculosis and Uterine Cancer as well as Hospital administration and management doing accountancy.
+Furthermore, you can gain experience in a range of different departments and activities within the hospital, such as: Emergency, Pediatry, Maternity (only female volunteers), Diabetes, Integral Attention & Prevention for HIV, Tuberculosis and Uterine Cancer as well as Nursing, Hospital administration and management assisting with accountancy and helping with statistics.
 There is also the possibility to work in the pharmacy.
 Furthermore you are welcome to also work in our other projects such as the English and computer classes.

-Your level of possible involvement will largely depend upon your professional and Spanish language skills, as well as your motivation and willingness to get involved.
+Your level of possible involvement will largely depend upon your Spanish language skills and experiences in the field, as well as your motivation and willingness to get involved.
 It will also depend on the current needs and tasks at the hospital as we really want to help out wherever our help is needed most.
 Your work schedule will be created in a meeting with the departmental director and the volunteer coordinator and supervisor.
 In this process we always try to match your interests and skills with the current situation at the hospital.
 In order to gain the most out of your experience, and especially if you have a specific healthcare goal, please contact us in a timely fashion to discuss your options in greater detail.

 What to expect